Expanding bipartite Bell inequalities for maximum multi-partite randomness: Proofs and details for DI randomness certification

 \subsection{Local dilution measure of nonlocality}

-In this section we briefly outline the linear program used to generate \cref{fig:NLvsTH} in the main text (see also~\cite[Section I.B.1]{tavakoli2024} for a description of this technique).
+In this section we briefly outline the definition of local dilution (see also~\cite[Section I.B.1]{tavakoli2024} for a description of this technique) which was plotted in \cref{fig:NLvsTH}.
 Given a distribution $\{p(\bm{a}|\bm{x})\}$, we can represent it as a vector in a high dimensional space, $p \in \mathbb{R}^{2^{2N}}$.
 We denote the set of $2^{2N}$ local deterministic distributions as $\{d_{\lambda}\}_{\lambda}$, and the local polytope can be constructed by taking its convex hull,